Higher order differential analysis with vectorized derivatives: Introduction

 \section{Introduction}

-Matrix differential calculus facilitates, and is sometimes even essential, for the analysis of statistical methodologies.
-Classical references on the topic include \citet{Sea82}, \citet{Bas83} or \citet{Gra83}.
-Though it is arguably due to the seminal monographs of \citet{Sch05} and \citet{MN19}, by illustrating applications regarding linear models, maximum likelihood and principal component analysis, that matrix analysis is firmly established in the suite of analytic tools for advanced statistical methodologies beyond the archetypal cases of, say, ordinary least squares or simple linear regression.
-Other important contributions have been made by \citet{W02} who illustrates the usefulness of vector differential calculus for generalized linear models, kriging, and several types of regression models, and by \citet{CD18} who make extensive use of matrix calculus for the analysis of nonparametric kernel smoothers.
+Classical references on matrix differential calculus, including \citet{Sea82}, \citet{Bas83} and \citet{Gra83}, represent higher order derivatives with the multi-index notation.
+Whilst multi-indices allow for the concise statement of these derivatives, they lack important algebraic properties that facilitate the generalization of certain well-known fundamental results in real differential calculus. {Vector- and matrix-based derivatives possess some of these desired algebraic properties, and they are thoroughly exposited in the seminal monographs of \citet{Sch17} and \citet{MN19}, and exploited to illustrate its applications regarding linear models, maximum likelihood and principal component analysis.
+This firmly establishes matrix analysis in the set of analytic tools for advanced statistical methodologies beyond the archetypal cases of ordinary least squares or simple linear regression.
+Other important contributions are included in \citet{W02}, where the usefulness of vector differential calculus is illustrated for generalized linear models, kriging, and several types of regression models.}

-In this paper we focus on establishing some fundamental results which underpin these statistical applications, such as the existence and uniqueness of higher order differentials/derivatives and their induced algebra, in a single rigorous framework.
-These results fill in many of the gaps in the currently sparse suite of analytical tools for higher order derivatives of vector-valued functions of vector variables.
+The aforementioned monographs focus on the first and second-order derivatives, mainly because these are the most important to tackle initially, but also due to a lack of a unifying framework to treat higher order derivatives.
+However, two recent books by \citet{T13} and \citet{T21} highlight the necessity of developing such a framework for higher order analysis. {In this paper, we focus on an alternative representation as vectorized derivatives, introduced by \citet{Hol96a}, which do possess the full range of desired algebraic properties.
+Consequently, we are able to fill in many of the gaps in the currently sparse suite of analytical tools for higher order derivatives of vector-valued functions of vector variables.
+Thus we assert that vectorized dervatives are a viable alternative to the more well-established formulations.}

 We begin our motivation by observing that the derivatives of a scalar-valued function of a vector variable $f\colon\mathbb R^d\to\mathbb R$ are intimately linked to the task of approximating such a function in a neighborhood of a given point ${\bc}\in\mathbb R^d$ \citep{Mag10}.
 The almost universally adopted definition of differentiability is as follows.
 The function $f$ is said to be differentiable at ${\bc}$ if there exists a linear function $\mathsf{d}f(\bc;\cdot)\colon\mathbb R^d\to\mathbb R$ such that, for all $\bm u\in\mathbb R^d$,